 - California strawberries

-And yes—some families rely on products like Emergen-C packets during cold season.
-They’re convenient, though whole foods still deliver broader nutrition.
+Some families keep Emergen-C packets around for cold season.
+They’re convenient, though whole foods still deliver broader nutritional value alongside the vitamin C.

 Vitamin K – Bone Mineralization Helper

-Vitamin K activates proteins that bind calcium to bone tissue.
+Vitamin K activates the proteins that anchor calcium into bone tissue.

 Two forms of vitamin K